 Based in Baltimore City, the program teaches principles of grace and flexibility often infusing traditional ballet fundamentals, cardiovascular exercise, self defense technique, mental health resources, empowering mantras and confidence building tools and meditation to cool down.
 The mission is to help others heal through various levels of trauma using elements of self care strategies focusing on the physical, mental and spiritual aspects of care.
-With a tagline of, “Reprocess, Rebuild, Reclaim Your Life”, we strive to offer survivors an alternative method of healing following sexual and domestic assault.
+With a tagline of, “Dance Your Way Into Your Healing!", we strive to offer survivors an alternative method of healing following sexual and domestic assault.
 Catching the eye of international artist and philanthropist, Queen Latifah, and consumer conglomerate Procter & Gamble, the short documentary, Ballet After Dark, was produced and premiered at the 2019 Tribeca Film Festival.
 The short film is currently streaming on BET, Showtime and Youtube.

 Ballet After Dark is fiscally sponsored by Bmore Empowered, a non profit organization dedicated to to empowering women and girls of color through mindfulness and entrepreneurship.
 All donations received in support of the Ballet After Dark program can be directed to Bmore Empowered.
 The mailing address is below: